Talktolisten/Talktolisten/README.md

 - **Expo React Native (JavaScript)**: A cross-platform framework for building mobile applications using JavaScript and React.
 It allows developers to write code once and deploy it on both iOS and Android platforms.
 - **Expo Update**: Service that allows over-the-air updates for Talk To Listen.
 The app can be updated immediately without going through the app store.
 Any bugs or issues can be fixed quickly and efficiently.
-- **Redux**: A state management library for JavaScript applications.
-It helps manage the application's state in a predictable way.
+- **Redux**: A state management library that helps manage the application's state in a predictable way.
 - **Firebase**: Provide secure authentication for users and store data in real-time.
 - **Axios**: A promise-based HTTP client that makes it easy to send asynchronous HTTP requests to the backend server.